PhilterPaper/Perl-SVG-Reader/CONTRIBUTING.md

 submitted.
 At this point, the volume is low enough that almost anything can be handled.

+## Do NOT...

-Do NOT under ANY circumstances open a PR (Pull Request) to report a bug.
-It is a waste of both your and our time and effort.
+Do NOT under ANY circumstances open a PR (Pull Request) to **report a _bug_.**
+It is a waste of both _your_ and _our_ time and effort.
 Open a regular ticket (issue), and attach a Perl (.pl) program illustrating the problem, if possible.
 If you believe that you have a program patch, and offer to share it as a PR, we may give the go-ahead.
 Unsolicited PRs may be closed without further action.

 Please do not start on a massive project (especially, new function), without discussing it with us first (via email or one of the discussion areas).
 This